Sean Power (actor)

-Sean Power is a Canadian actor, writer, and director.
+Sean Power (born 1 November 1974) is an actor, writer, and director.
 Known primarily for his role as Marty, in which he starred opposite Jack Dee in the BBC comedy series Lead Balloon.

 Early and personal life

 Born to an Irish father and Italian mother, Power was raised in Canada, the U.S and Ireland.
 His family moved frequently every few years due to his father's work commitments, living in Chicago, Edmonton, Dublin, Ottawa, Montreal, New York settling eventually in Toronto, Ontario where he attended Lawrence Park Collegiate Institute.
 After Power's final year of high school he attended The National Theatre School of Canada.
 He trained there three years under the guidance of Pierre Lefebvre, Perry Schneiderman, Brigit Panet, Dame Peggy Ashcroft, George F. Walker, and Robert Lepage.

 Career

 Theater

 In high school, Power was active in the theatre, playing Felix in the publicly staged production of The Odd Couple in association with TVO.
 He was a recipient of a Sears Ontario Drama Festival Award for directing and acting in the two hander Babel Rap by John Lazarus, while simultaneously directing a performance art piece ‘Journey’ by fellow student Ian Rye.
 The next year Power's improv troupe competed in the regional finals of the Canadian Improv Games in Ottawa, where they came second.
 During this time, Power was a member of the Young Actors Performance Troupe that performed in community centers and nursing homes a variety of vaudevillian cabarets and contemporary youth plays.